mlwre/DecryptCrypren/README.md

 }
 ```

-## How To Get Key:
+## How To Get the Key

-The key is a ascii imprimible.
-A example: lHMtMQHegfRomgQvLDpBVjNYpcTaIXKJ!3+8,$@*5?;.+3#+@@232.$#024085.6
+The key is an array of 64 ASCII printable chars, such as: `lHMtMQHegfRomgQvLDpBVjNYpcTaIXKJ!3+8,$@*5?;.+3#+@@232.$#024085.6`, matching the next conditions:

-* the first 32 char is a aphabetic
+* The first 32 bytes are alphabetic ASCII chars
-* the second 32 char is other char.
+* The second 32 bytes are any possible ASCII char
-(i am working to script for get a key for one file)

-### With Docx
+### Decrypting Docx files

-Open some file, its prefer a word file, view this header and search 64 bytes repeat.
-It more probable this is your key.
-Caution your first block not is the key.
-example:
+Open a Microsoft WORD file and locate the header section.
+The key may be revealed as a pattern of 64 bytes repeating across the file header.

+Finding this pattern most likely means you have found your key, but be caution though and skip the first block, as this is not the key you're looking for.

+Find below a key extraction example:

 ![Extraccion Key](https://github.com/mlwre/DecryptCrypren/blob/master/src/HowToExtracKey.png?raw=true"Extract key")

-## Use Program
+## Decryption Program

-This program is only for one file. but i am working for multiple files.
+At the moment, the shared code decrypts the content for only one file, but the author is working on a version to support multiple files.

-### Compile
+### Compilation
 ```Bash
 gcc Solution.c -o Decrypt
 ```
-### Execute
+### Execution
 ```Bash
 Usage: ./Decrypt <filekey.txt> <file.Encrypted>
 ```

-### Example
+### Decryption Example
 ```
 lab@lab-Infeccion:~/Documentos/DecryptCrypren$ ./Decrypt ransom/key.txt ransom/photo_2016-05-12_14-01-27.jpg.ENCRYPTED
  File Key:ransom/key.txt	File encrypted:ransom/photo_2016-05-12_14-01-27.jpg.ENCRYPTED